Critical speed of a binary superfluid of light: Conclusion and outlook

 The theoretical results presented in this paper naturally call for further investigation.
-First, for a penetrable obstacle, we have been able to derive the critical speed only within a region of obstacle amplitudes defined by conditions~\eqref{Eq:uCond}.
-Outside this region, in the white triangle in Fig.~\ref{Fig:Penetrable}, it seems natural to assume, by continuity, that the ratio \maths{|\sigma_{\mathrm{in}}|/\rho_{\mathrm{in}}} saturates at its maximum value of unity.
-However, this assumption leads to the counterintuitive prediction of critical speeds exceeding the Landau sound velocities.
+First, for a penetrable obstacle, we have been able to derive the critical speed only within a region of obstacle amplitudes defined by condition~\eqref{Eq:uCond}.
+Outside this region, for \maths{[(1-\alpha)/(1+\alpha)](1-U/\mu_{0})<|u|/\mu_{0}<U/\mu_{0}}, it seems natural to assume, by continuity, that the ratio \maths{|\sigma_{\mathrm{in}}|/\rho_{\mathrm{in}}} saturates at its maximum value of unity.
+However, this assumption leads to the counterintuitive prediction of critical speeds exceeding the Landau speeds of sound.
 This issue could be clarified by incorporating dispersive effects into the theoretical framework~\cite{Huepe2000, Kokubo2025, Kanjo2026}, and by treating the superfluid compressibility more rigorously through Janzen-Rayleigh expansions, a task we leave for future work.
 Second, a dedicated analytical study of the magnetic, spin-type vortices and solitons observed in our numerical simulations is warranted.
 These still poorly studied nonlinear excitations are likely central to a complete understanding of dissipation mechanisms in 2D binary superfluids.
+Finally, while our analysis for repulsive interactions is restricted to the miscible regime (\maths{\alpha<1}), the immiscible case (\maths{\alpha>1}) represents a compelling direction for future studies.
+In this regime, any homogeneously mixed preparation is modulationally unstable in the spin channel, leading to spatial demixing of the two components~\cite{Pitaevskii2016}.
+Properly describing the onset of superfluidity would thus require accounting for a spatially heterogeneous background (characteristic of the immiscible ground state), a task that lies beyond the current analytical framework but promises rich physics regarding the interplay between phase separation and topological-defect nucleation.